 We also had a few places where we could still put things: we had two couches with storage underneath that held a lot of last minute things that were laying around.

-You could always rent a storage unit too – but packing up beforehand is a critical step in selling your home quickly.
+Packing up beforehand is a critical step in selling your home quickly.

 With our house looking less lived in and 2/3 of our stuff packed up, we were definitely on the right path to selling our home quickly.
 Read on for more ways to sell your home in less than 5 days.